Fruit Dehydration

 Dry it fully, cool it completely, seal it tight — and pick a cool, dry storage spot.

-Health Tips You Should Know About Dehydrated Fruit
+Is Dehydrated Fruit Healthy?
+Tips You Should Know

 Is Dehydrated Fruit Still Healthy?